DOTOR1208/r2s_jbe_baolg/readme.txt

-This is the database branch
-This is the oop branch
+This is the jdbc branch